 - 1) Building Exteriors - a.
 Wood - i.
-Historic defining wall features including clapboards, corner boards, cornices, quoins, shingles, storefronts and corbelling shall be retained whenever possible. - ii.
+Historic defining wall features including clapboards, corner boards, cornices, quoins, shingles, storefronts, and corbelling shall be retained whenever possible. - ii.
 Original walls shall be repaired when necessary.
-If a wall feature needs replacing due to deterioration or damage, the new feature shall match the original in size, profile, material and texture.
+If a wall feature needs replacing due to deterioration or damage, the new feature shall match the original in size, profile, material and texture. - iii.

-- iii.
 Paint shall not be applied to wood surfaces that were historically not painted. - iv.
-Covering original wall surfaces with vinyl or aluminum siding is prohibited. - v.
+Covering original wall surfaces with vinyl or aluminum siding is prohibited.

+- v.
 Existing siding may be replaced with wood or other material approved by the Architectural and Historic Review Board.
 Removal or covering of existing asbestos siding may be permitted based on the environmental regulations and cost factors. - vi.
-If any high-pressure power washing is contemplated to remove paint, it is recommended that 300psi or less be used to prevent damage to the underlying structure. - b.
-Masonry - i.
+If any high-pressure power washing is contemplated, pre-approval by the Building Inspector is required, and care should be taken to prevent damage to the underlying structure or architectural features.

+b.
+Masonry

+- i.
 Character-defining masonry architectural features including corbelling, cornices, sills, quoins, foundations, and walls shall be preserved whenever possible. - ii.
-Deteriorated masonry shall be repaired using materials that match the original in size, texture, color and overall appearance of the original structure. - iii.
-Paint shall not be applied to masonry surfaces that were historically not painted. - vii.
+Deteriorated masonry shall be repaired using materials that match the original in size, texture, color and overall appearance of the original structure - iii.
+Paint shall not be applied to masonry surfaces that were historically not painted. - c.
 Sandblasting is not permitted.
-If any high-pressure power washing is contemplated to remove paint, it is recommended that 300psi or less be used to prevent damage to the underlying structure. - c.
-Metal - i.
+If any high-pressure power washing is contemplated, pre-approval by the Building Inspector is required, and care should be taken to prevent damage to the underlying structure or architectural features.

+d.
+Metal

+- i.
 Character-defining metal features including cast-iron columns, metal roofs, gutters, architectural details, gates and hardware shall be preserved whenever possible. - ii.
 Deteriorated metal shall be repaired rather than replaced.
-Should replacement be warranted, new elements shall match the original design, color, detail and material. - iii.
-The protective patina coating on metals such as copper and bronze shall not be removed. - d.
-Foundations - i.
-Historic foundations shall be retained and preserved including their design, texture, color and materials. - ii.
-Historic foundation features including vents, grills, panels, piers, lattice, porch steps, basement windows and door openings shall be preserved whenever possible.
+Should replacement be warranted, new elements shall match the original design, color, detail, and material. - iii.
+The protective patina coating on metals such as copper and bronze shall not be removed.

+e.
+Foundations